oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 {{% notice note %}}
 The regular expression functionality included with Helm is restricted to linear time constructs and, in particular, does not support lookarounds.
 The operator, written in Java, supports these complicated expressions.
-If you need to use a complex regular expression then either set `enableClusterRoleBinding` to `true` or create the necessary RoleBindings outside of Helm.
+If you need to use a complex regular expression, then either set `enableClusterRoleBinding` to `true` or create the necessary RoleBindings outside of Helm.
 {{% /notice %}}